wmde/wikibase-release-pipeline/deploy/setup/README.md

 1. Setup on a new VPS instance that meets the following criteria:

   - Has minimum required specs (see https://github.com/wmde/wikibase-release-pipeline/tree/main/deploy#requirements)
-  - Is running one of these officially supported Linux distributions: Ubuntu, Debian, Fedora, and CentOS
+  - Is running one of these officially supported Linux distributions: Ubuntu (22, 24), Debian (11, 12), Fedora, and CentOS
   - You have root level SSH access to the instance

 2. SSH as root into your new VPS instance and enter the following, following instructions from there: